 The network of the Department of Government Efficiency (DOGE) consists of personnel, allies, and Elon Musk associates appointed during the second presidency of Donald Trump to implement his government efficiency initiative.
-DOGE's leadership is ambiguous: while Amy Gleason was named Acting Administrator[2] and Steve Davis reportedly manages daily operations,[3] Elon Musk (formerly an official special government employee with limited formal authority) has been described by Trump as being "in charge",[4] and a court has declared him the "DOGE leader".[5][6]
-In April 2025, Musk declared he would work on DOGE remotely,[7] months after declaring his intent to ban remote work for federal workers.[8]
+DOGE's leadership is ambiguous: while Amy Gleason was named Acting Administrator[2] and Steve Davis reportedly managed daily operations,[3] Elon Musk (formerly an official special government employee with limited formal authority) has been described by Trump as being "in charge",[4] and a court has declared him the "DOGE leader".[5]
+In April 2025, Musk declared he would work on DOGE remotely,[6] months after declaring his intent to ban remote work for federal workers.[7]
+Musk and Davis left DOGE at the end of May.[8][9]

 Members of the network entered or joined various federal agencies.
 They took control of information systems to facilitate mass layoffs.
 Their actions have met various responses, including lawsuits.